Full-Stack Apps

 const apiBaseUrl = (import.meta.env.VITE_API_BASE_URL as string | undefined) ?.replace(/\/$/, "");

-export const api = createSemitraApiClient({ baseUrl: apiBaseUrl, endpoints: { health: defineSemitraEndpoint({ method: "GET", path: "/api/v1/health", response: HealthCheck.schema }) }});Frontend route modules call this client instead of scattering fetch() calls
+export const api = createSemitraApiClient({ baseUrl: apiBaseUrl, endpoints: { health: defineSemitraEndpoint({ method: "GET", path: "/api/v1/health", response: HealthCheck.schema }) }});Frontend route modules call this client or generated model helpers instead of

-and unchecked response shapes throughout the UI.
+scattering fetch() calls and unchecked response shapes throughout the UI.

 Section titled “Add a new feature end to end”For a feature such as tasks, make the contract visible on both sides: